 April 11, 2013: Jennifer Schloss receives Hertz fellowship, Matthew Nichols NDSEG fellow

-Congratulations to Jenny for receiving a Hertz fellowship, and to Matt for receiving an NDSEG fellowship.
+Congratulations to Jenny for receiving a Hertz fellowship, and to Matt for receiving an NDSEG fellowship, as well as to Vinay (now off to Berkeley) for receiving an NSF Fellowship.

 February 19, 2013: Heavy Solitons in a Fermionic Superfluid